The Monkees at Casino Rama, Orillia, ON on April 25, 2015

 Micky spoke about the next song, saying that he’d done three or four versions of it—“three or four hundred”, Peter added, meaning performances.
 (He might as well have meant recorded versions, since Micky seems to do a cover of it every time he releases a new album. :P) Micky’s definitely fond of this song, and he said he thinks it might be his “Layla”.
 “LAYLAAAA!”
 Peter yelled out, and I suddenly realized hearing Peter cover “Layla” is something I really want to hear.
 I don’t know how it’s possible, but that one-word cover was really good.

 Micky said to Peter that he had to play a little bit of one particular song.
 Peter did a snippet of a bluesy version of “Last Train to Clarksville” that was very nice.
-It would have been great to hear a full version of it, but I can understand why they wouldn’t want to play it all again.
+It would have been great to hear a full version of it, but I can understand why they wouldn’t want to do it all over again.
 There’s a similar version on Shoe Suede Blues’s

-album CD Cambria Hotel.
+album CD Cambria Hotel though.

 “Papa Gene’s Blues”